Skip to main content

 Technical Analysis

-CVE-2026-28403 is an origin validation error (CWE-346) affecting the Textream teleprompter app on macOS prior to version 1.5.1.
+CVE-2026-28403 is an origin validation error categorized under CWE-346 affecting the Textream teleprompter application for macOS.
 The vulnerability exists in the DirectorServer WebSocket server component, which listens on a local loopback address (ws://127.0.0.1:<httpPort+1>).
-During the WebSocket handshake, the server fails to validate the HTTP Origin header, a critical security check that ensures only trusted origins can establish a WebSocket connection.
-Because of this omission, any malicious web page opened in the same browser session can silently connect to the local WebSocket server without user knowledge or explicit permission.
-Once connected, the attacker can send arbitrary DirectorCommand payloads, which the server processes, allowing full remote control over the teleprompter content displayed by Textream.
-This can lead to unauthorized manipulation of teleprompter scripts, potentially disrupting live broadcasts or presentations.
-The vulnerability requires user interaction in the form of visiting a malicious web page but does not require any authentication or elevated privileges.
-The CVSS v3.1 base score is 7.6, reflecting high severity due to the ease of exploitation over the network, lack of required privileges, and significant impact on integrity and availability.
-The issue was addressed in Textream version 1.5.1 by implementing proper Origin header validation during the WebSocket handshake, preventing unauthorized external web pages from establishing connections.
-No known exploits are currently reported in the wild.
-This vulnerability highlights the importance of strict origin checks in local WebSocket servers to prevent cross-origin attacks.
+Prior to version 1.5.1, this WebSocket server fails to validate the HTTP Origin header during the WebSocket handshake process.
+The Origin header is a critical security control that ensures only trusted web pages can establish WebSocket connections.
+Without this validation, any malicious web page opened in the same browser session can silently connect to the local WebSocket server.
+Once connected, the attacker can send arbitrary DirectorCommand payloads, which control the teleprompter content remotely.
+This could allow manipulation or disruption of the teleprompter's displayed text, potentially causing misinformation or operational disruption during presentations or broadcasts.
+The vulnerability does not require any authentication or elevated privileges, but exploitation requires the user to visit a malicious web page, making user interaction necessary.
+The CVSS v3.1 base score is 7.6 (high), reflecting network attack vector, low attack complexity, no privileges required, user interaction required, and significant impact on integrity and some impact on confidentiality and availability.
+The issue was publicly disclosed and fixed in Textream version 1.5.1, which implements proper Origin header validation to restrict WebSocket connections to trusted sources only.

 Potential Impact